canro91/canro91.github.io/_posts/2019-11-19-TwoCSharpIdioms.md

 You have heard about Pythonic code?
 Languages have an expressive or "native" way of doing things.
 But, what about C#?
 Is there C-Sharpic code?

-In this series of posts, I wil attempt to present some idioms or "expressions" to write more expressive C# code.
+In this series of posts, I will attempt to present some idioms or "expressions" to write more expressive C# code.
 I collected these idioms after reviewing code and getting mine reviewed too.

 In this first part, you have two useful C# idioms on conditionals and its alternative solutions.